 If you happen to develop a moth problem - small holes appearing in your woollen items - there will be small beige moths flying around in the evening (usually May to October).
 If you think you have moths, it is essential to protect all your woollen garments:

-- Place them into sealed plastic bags and then store them in your freezer for a few days.
+- Place them into sealed plastic bags and then store them in your freezer for two weeks.

 - We recommend airing your house as much as possible.